cjlovelace/CIS427_P1/src/CIS427 P1 Readme.txt

 Note - source code for client/server referenced from Dr. Bough's provided code samples on Canvas.
 Thanks!

+P.S.
+README file is more visually appealing on the GitHub page linked above.

 Implemented Commands:

 1. LOGIN username password